 Books series are very popular in the English-speaking world.
 I read many books series when I was a young girl!

-Think of TV series like the Big Bang Theory, NCIS, Modern Family, or CSI.
+Think of TV series like the Big Bang Theory, NCIS, Modern Family, Game of Thrones, or CSI.
 Each series has the same group of characters and the same theme.
 NCIS, for example, is about a group of agents who investigate crimes involving the US Navy or Marines.

 A book series is similar.
 It’s a group of books that all have the same characters and are about a similar topic.
 In each book, the characters experience a new problem.